node-js-libs/node.io/README.md

 - Map Reduce
 - Transforming data from one format to another, e.g. from CSV => a database
 - Distributing work across multiple processes, and multiple servers (soon)
--
+- Recursively traversing a directory and using each file as input

 ## Why node.io?

 - Create modular and extensible jobs for scraping and processing data
 - Jobs are written in Javascript or Coffeescript and run in Node.js - jobs are concise, asynchronous and _FAST_
 - Seamlessly speed up execution by distributing work among child processes and other servers (soon)
-- Easily handle a variety of input / output situations, node.io does the heavy lifting
+- Easily handle a variety of input / output situations - node.io does the heavy lifting
     * Reading / writing lines to and from files
     * Traversing files in a directory
     * Reading / writing rows to and from a database